5 Facts to Know About ACA Coverage

 Affordable Care Act Plans Eliminate Rejection for Preexisting Conditions

-Here are five things you need to know about how the Affordable Care Act and how the new health insurance exchanges will affect your pre-age 65 health insurance options.
+Here are five things you need to know about the ACA.

-You’ll be eligible because coverage is mandatory and premiums can only be affected by these four things:
+Under the ACA, premiums can only be affected by these five things:

 - Your age